There are two kinds of condoms, the male condom and the female condom, but storage and lubrication rules are similar for both of them.

 Instead, make a small kit and store your condoms in a container that protects them from sharp objects, grit, pressure and heat.
-Since some are allergic to latex or spermicides, you might have a selection of condoms to choose from, including the latex condom, the polyurethane condom, and even the female condom.
+Since some people can have an allergic reaction to latex or spermicides, you might have a selection of condoms to choose from, including the latex condom, the polyurethane condom, and even the female condom.

 The kit can contain other important items, like a water-based lubricant, spermicidal foam or jelly, emergency contraceptives, towelettes, hand sanitizer, nail brush, and the like.

 Why a nail brush?
 It is a good idea to have clean nails before intimate contact, as many germs can be carried under the nails.
-Even if no STD germs are present, it is easy to cause vaginitis41 or a urinary tract infection42 if your hands and nails are not clean.
+Even if no STI germs are present, it is easy to cause vaginitis or a urinary tract infection if your hands and nails are not clean.

 Since you have to use a new condom every time you have sex, it’s a good idea to keep a supply in your kit, and keep your kit close by.